Reverse Osmosis 5 Stage with Permeate Pump | APRO5-PE|Ampac USA

 Saves up to 85% of the Water that normally goes to drain

-The following graphic is the result of tests on an RO- Unit, that allowed to disable the built in Permeate pump using a ball valve.
+The following graphic is the result of tests on an RO- Unit, that allowed disabling the built-in Permeate pump using a ball valve.
 The unit was adjusted to a 30% recovery.
 Feed pressure was 6 bars.
 On 4.5 bars of tank pressure, the unit was shut down.
 With a disabled Permeate pump, the last water was produced on a differential pressure of only 1.5 bars across the RO- membrane.
 See the results of the test.

 Saves up to 85% of your Pre-Filter- and booster pump life